opentelekomcloud-docs/modelarts/umn/source/model_package_specifications/model_package_specifications.rst

+.. _modelarts_23_0091:

 Model Package Specifications
 ============================

 When you import models in **Model Management**, if the meta model is imported from OBS or a container image, the model package must meet the following specifications:

 -  The model package must contain the **model** directory.
 The **model** directory stores the model file, model configuration file, and model inference code.
 -  The model configuration file must exist and its name is fixed to **config.json**.
 There exists only one model configuration file.
-For details about how to compile the model configuration file, see `Specifications for Compiling the Model Configuration File <../model_package_specifications/specifications_for_compiling_the_model_configuration_file.html>`__.
+For details about how to compile the model configuration file, see :ref:`Specifications for Compiling the Model Configuration File <modelarts_23_0092>`.
 -  The model inference code file is optional.
 If this file is required, the file name is fixed to **customize_service.py**.
 There must be one and only one such file.
-For details about how to compile the model inference code, see `Specifications for Compiling Model Inference Code <../model_package_specifications/specifications_for_compiling_model_inference_code.html>`__.
+For details about how to compile the model inference code, see :ref:`Specifications for Compiling Model Inference Code <modelarts_23_0093>`.

    .. note::

       -  The **.py** file on which **customize_service.py** depends can be directly stored in the **model** directory.
 Use the Python import mode to import the custom package.
       -  The other files on which **customize_service.py** depends can be stored in the **model** directory.
 You must use absolute paths to access these files.
-For more details, see `Obtaining an Absolute Path <../model_package_specifications/specifications_for_compiling_model_inference_code.html#modelarts230093enustopic0172466150li135956421288>`__.
+For more details, see :ref:`Obtaining an Absolute Path <modelarts_23_0093__en-us_topic_0172466150_li135956421288>`.

 ModelArts also provides custom script examples of common AI engines.
-For details, see `Examples of Custom Scripts <../examples_of_custom_scripts/tensorflow.html>`__.
+For details, see :ref:`Examples of Custom Scripts <modelarts_23_0173>`.

 Model Package Example
 ---------------------